Table of Contents

 Guitar Vs Ukulele: Which is Easier to Learn?

-Which is simpler to play, guitar or ukulele?
+Which is simpler to play, the guitar or the ukulele?
 It’s a typical question for people considering learning a stringed instrument.
 We think the uke is less complicated than the guitar to learn and more accessible to new players.

 Remember that this article isn’t about which instrument is “better.”
 It’s about whether the uke or guitar is simpler to be taught and play.
 I like both instruments but we think the ukulele is simpler to learn for beginning musicians.